Blood Borne Virus Infections (including HIV)

 Hepatitis B vaccine should be considered if you may be at risk of exposure.
 This should be discussed with your travel health advisor.

 There is no vaccine against Hepatitis C or HIV.

-Initial infection with a BBV may cause no symptoms but can produce severe illness.
-Although Hepatitis B and C may spontaneously clear, BBVs can cause life-long infection.
+Initial infection with a BBV may cause no symptoms or can produce an initial severe illness.
+Although initial infection with Hepatitis B and C may spontaneously clear, all 3 BBVs can cause life-long infection.

 Hepatitis C infection can be cured with oral treatment.